prabhas01/car-rental-php/README.md

-# car-rental-php
+# CarRental
-Created simple css car rental website
+Car rental management website based on php as a backend for univ web project